izcheung/mySQLWorkBenchUserDoc/docs/index.md

 ## Prerequisite Knowledge
 This guide assumes that you have the following:
 - Basic knowledge of MySQL - you are expected to know how to connect to a MySQL server
+- Basic knowledge of SQL - you need to know its datatypes
+- Know how to run queries

 ## Software Requirements
 Please ensure you have the following before proceeding with the guide: